yesihaveidea/myrtille/DOCUMENTATION.md

 If your remote server have internet access, you can also use a cloud printer (such a Google Print).

 ## Security
-The installer can create a self-signed certificate for myrtille (so you can use it at https://myserver/myrtille), but you can set your own certificate (if you wish).
+The installer can create a self-signed certificate for myrtille (so you can use it at https://myserver/myrtille), but you can set your own certificate (if you wish) to prevent the users from having to add a security exception into their browser.

 ## Configuration / Performance tweaks / Debug
 Both the gateway and services have their own .NET config files; the gateway also uses XDT transform files to adapt the settings depending on the current solution configuration.